weiwang428/HomeAssignment/README.md

 # Support

-If you have any questions please be free contact us.
+If you have any questions please be free contact us via it-hire@northmill.se.

 # Examples: